 The Company is a core subsidiary of JG Summit Holdings, Inc. (JGSHI), one of the largest and most diversified conglomerates in the Philippines.
 JGSHI has substantial business interests in air transportation, property development and hotel management, banking and financial services, and petrochemicals (JG Summit owns the only naphta cracker complex in the country).
 It also has non-controlling minority stakes in the country's leading telecommunications, power generation and electricity distribution companies, as well as in a leading Singapore property company.

-The Company's revenues for the first quarter ended March 31, 2019 and 2018 by each of the principal business segments is as follows:
+The Company's revenues for the nine months ended September 30, 2019 and 2018 by each of the principal business segments are as follows: